adrienycart/PEAMT/README.md

 ```
 ## Getting started

-This library is compatible with Python 2.7 and 3.6 **TODO: check compatibility**
+This library is compatible with Python 2.7 and 3.6.

 To install the dependencies necessary to run the evaluation, run : ```$ pip install -r requirements.txt```